MakaryGo/grav-learn/pages/06.forms/02.forms/docs.md

 Regular **markdown** content goes here...
 ```
 !!!
 This is the content of the `form.md` file, when viewed via file-system.
 To do this via Admin Plugin, open the page in **Expert Mode**, copy the part between the triple dashes `---`, and paste it in the Frontmatter field.

+!!!! **Remember:** you have to provide already existing page in the `        - display: /thankyou` section, otherwise submitting this form will produce an error. **Also,** site will crash if the Email plugin won't be configured first.

 This is enough to show a form in the page, below the page's content.
 It is a simple form with a name, email field, two buttons: one to submit the form and one to reset the fields.
 For more information on the available fields that are provided by the Form plugin, [check out the next section](fields-available).